How to Replace RV Flooring

 We removed the panel at the foot of the bed in order to make this process a little easier.

-Installing Flooring on the RV Slide-Out
+Installing LVP Flooring on the RV Slide-Out

 Adding Quarter Round Trim